teolandon/tmux-hackernews/README.md

 `Prefix + C-h` opens up a new tmux window with the current article displayed using the browser program specified in `vars.conf`, under the variable `browser`.

 ## Planned Features
+ * Switch from curl-ing the whole website to using the API.
+Will possibly allow for easy implementation of more than 30 headlines.
+ * Pulling headlines from other news sites or at least pages of ycombinator.
+ * Cache whole list of headlines, so that the list doesn't update while the script cycles through it (causes duplicates).
+Possibly with a refresh keybind.
  * Got any new ideas for features?
 Leave them as an Issue in the Issues page!

 ## Credits